Quantum tensor network algorithms for evaluation of spectral functions on quantum computers: Quantum tensor network methods

 Having established the state-preparation algorithm for an arbitrary classical MPS, its implementation on quantum hardware rests on compilation of the unitary embeddings to a native gate-set.
 We adapt a greedy compilation procedure previously demonstrated in Refs.~\onlinecite{wall2020Generative,wall2021tree,WallPRA2022} to find variationally the unitary embeddings (in a given gate-set) of isometric MPS tensors provided in the left or right canonical form.
 The parameters of the variational circuit are optimized with respect to the $L_2$ distance between the unitary operator and the isometric matrix in the region where the latter has support with a cost function given by

 Here, $L^{[i]}$ denotes the matrix representation of the reshaped rank-3 tensors $\mathbb{L}^{[i]}$ [See discussion above \cref{eq:Lcembed,eq:Rcembed}] and $\mathcal{S}$ denotes the set of indices in the matrix such that the isometry elements are nonzero to within some tolerance $\delta$, i.e. $|L^{[i]}_{ab}|>\delta$.
-If this cost function is less than a user-defined tolerance $\varepsilon_C$, we accept the unitary embedding and set it as $\hat{U}^{[i]}_L$.
+If this cost function is less than a user-defined tolerance $\varepsilon_C$, we accept the unitary embedding and set it as $\hat{U}^{[i]}$.
+The choice of the tolerances $\delta$ and $\varepsilon_C$ directly determine the total gate count of the compilation.